Call now for a FREE Consultation

 • Provide trusted legal advice throughout the process

-• Seek to recover the cost of your legal representation for you via a defendant cost order
+• Seek to recover a percentage of the costs of your legal representation for you via a defendant cost order if you are found not guilty

 Motoring Lawyer at Caddick Davies Solicitors